Graph Homomorphisms and Universal Algebra: Bounded Width

 Prove that for every finite $\tau$-structure $\bA$, the following are equivalent. \begin{enumerate} \item $\bA$ is singleton arc-consistent with respect to $\bB$. \item Every series-parallel sentence which holds in $\bA$ also holds in $\bB$. \end{enumerate}

 \item We can use standard graph-theoretic terminology in the context of general relational structure by applying it to the incidence graph.
 A graph $G$ is called a \emph{minor} of a graph $H$ if $G$ is isomorphic to a graph obtained from a subgraph of $H$ by a sequence of edge contractions. \begin{itemize} \item Prove that a connected graph $H$ is a tree if and only if $K_3$ is not a minor of $H$. \item Prove that a graph $H$ with a non-empty vertex set does not have $K_4$ as a minor if and only if it is \emph{series-parallel} (in the graph-theoretic sense), i.e., can be obtained recursively from the one-element graph by a sequence of the following two operations.
 For both operations, we start with two series-parallel graphs $G_1$ and $G_2$ with $|V(G_1)|,|V(G_2)| < V(H)$, arbitrarily select $s_1,t_1 \in V(G_1)$ and $s_2,t_2 \in V(G_2)$, and them form a \begin{itemize} \item parallel composition: $H$ is obtained from $G_1 \uplus G_2$ by merging $s_1$ and $s_2$ and merging $t_1$ and $t_2$. \item series composition: $H$ is obtained from $G_1 \uplus G_2$ by merging $t_2$ and $s_1$. \end{itemize} \item Prove that a formula is series-parallel (Definition~\ref{def:sp}) if and only if its incidence graph is series-parallel in the graph-theoretic sense. \end{itemize} \item The incidence graph of a relational $\tau$-structure $\bA$ should not be confused with the \emph{Gaifman graph} of $\bA$, whose vertex set is $A$, and where $a_1,a_2$ are connected if there exists $R \in \tau$ and $t \in R^{\bA}$ with entries $a_1$ and $a_2$.
-Prove that \begin{itemize} \item if the maximal arity of the relations in $\tau$ is two, then the Gaifman graph is acyclic if and only if the incidence graph is acyclic. \item if the maximal arity of the relations in $\tau$ is two, then the Gaifman graph is series-parallel if and only if the incidence graph is series-parallel. \item Show that for unrestricted relational signatures, the above statements are false. \end{itemize} {\value{enumi}} \end{enumerate}
+Prove that \begin{itemize} \item if the maximal arity of the relations in $\tau$ is two, then the Gaifman graph is acyclic if and only if the incidence graph is acyclic. \item if the maximal arity of the relations in $\tau$ is two, then the Gaifman graph is series-parallel if and only if the incidence graph is series-parallel. \item Show that for unrestricted relational signatures, the above statements are false. \end{itemize} \item Let $\bA$ be an instance of $\Csp(\bB)$ and let $\bA^*$ be the instance of $\Csp(\bB)$ computed by AC.
+Let $R$ be a unary relation symbol.
+Prove the following: \begin{itemize} \item If $a \in R^{\bA^*} \setminus R^{\bA}$, then there exists a tree formula $\phi(x)$ that defines $R$ in $\bB$ such that $\bA \models \phi(a)$. \item If $\phi(x)$ is a tree formula that defines in $\bB$ the predicate $R$, and $\bA \models \phi(a)$ for some $a \in A$, then $a \in R^{\bA^*}$. \end{itemize} {\value{enumi}} \end{enumerate}